preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/index.rst

 User management is available in Omnia 7.0 and later.
 Here you can add and handle users that does not require an Microsoft 365 license, and some other options.
 (Image from Omnia 7.5)

-In Omnia 7.5, Omnia users can be set up for a business profile only, so users in that business profile can be handled by a business profile administrator see: :doc:`User management - business profile </admin-settings/business-group-settings/user-management-bp/index>`
+In Omnia 7.5, Omnia users can be set up for a business profile only, so users in that business profile can be handled by a business profile administrator.
+For more information, see: :doc:`User management - business profile </admin-settings/business-group-settings/user-management-bp/index>`

 .. image:: user-management-menu-v75.png